ccrma/chugins/WarpBuf/README.md

 ## Ableton Live Beatmatching

 With WarpBuf, you can also use Ableton Live `.asd` files to [warp](https://www.ableton.com/en/manual/audio-clips-tempo-and-warping/) audio files.
-The warp markers and BPM information in the `.asd` file will affect how ChucK plays the file.
+The warp markers and implicit BPM information in the `.asd` file will affect how ChucK plays the file.
 The `.asd` should be next to the `.wav` file, so you might have `drums.wav` and `drums.wav.asd`.

 Two audio files might have different tempos, but you can "beatmatch" them by giving them the same tempo: